QubesOS/qubes-core-admin-client/doc/manpages/qvm-pool.rst

 Examples
 --------

-Create a pool backed by the default `xen` driver.
+Create a pool backed by the `file` driver.

 ::

-    qvm-pool -o dir_path=/mnt/foo -a foo xen
+    qvm-pool -o dir_path=/mnt/foo -a foo file

 Authors
 -------